-After evaluating and implementing all possible techniques and BMPs from Tiers 1 and 2, the following techniques must be implemented in the order presented below and used to infiltrate or disperse as much of the remaining runoff as possible, as site conditions allow, without causing flooding or erosion.
+After evaluating and implementing all possible techniques and BMPs from Tiers 1 and 2, the following techniques must be implemented in the order presented below and used to

 BMP Description Applicability Requirements Perforated Stub- Runoff to existing All projects with Required for any connection to a out Connection storm pipe directed via storm conveyance storm conveyance system, where underground perforated system connection design criteria are met. pipe in a rock trench.
 Comply with Section D6-03.1 H Dispersion Gravel-filled trench Use only where Required as an outfall when Trench with adequate vegetated other BMPs do not connection to a storm conveyance flow path.
 May include fully mitigate system is not available and design pump if site conditions runoff criteria are met. require.
 Comply with Section D6-03.1 F